Matt-Mf/Mio-Sito/content/blog/post_7.md

 Last but not least another interesing ones:

-- xulfr dot org: An old french site that have something to do about first releases of Gecko engine.
+- xulfr dot org: An old french site that have something to do about first releases of Gecko engine used in Firefox browser.
 - artzilla dot org: Experimental and artistic browser software.
+I have no idea about this one.

 ![image](/img/fox4.jpg)

 Was also listed wearitproudly dot org.
 Very peculiar.
 Now it is on sale.
-It could be a good deal to resell later.
+It could be a good domain name to resell later.